luke-tf/finanapp/README.md

 4. Commit changes (`git commit -m 'Add amazing feature'`)
 5. Push to branch (`git push origin feature/amazing-feature`)
 6. Open Pull Request

-## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙋‍♂️ Support
-For support, please open an issue in the GitHub repository or contact the development team.

----
-**Built with ❤️ using Flutter and BLoC**